beshu-tech/readonlyrest-docs/elasticsearch.md

 * `api_only`: only [Kibana REST API](https://www.elastic.co/guide/en/kibana/current/api.html) actions are allowed
 * `unrestricted`: no action is restricted

 **NB:** The "admin" access level does not mean the user will be allowed to access all indices/actions.
 It's just like "rw" with settings changes privileges.
-If you want really unrestricted access for your Kibana user, including ReadonlyREST PRO/Enterprise app, set `kibana_access: unrestricted`.
+If you want really unrestricted access for your Kibana user, including ReadonlyREST PRO/Enterprise app, set `kibana.access: unrestricted`.
 You can use this rule with the `users` rule to restrict access to selected admins.

 This sub-rule is often used with the `indices` rule, to limit the data a user is able to see represented on the dashboards.
 In that case do not forget to allow the custom kibana index in the `indices` rule!